Want to learn how to homestead?

 - Wild foraging: BERRIES!! yea!
 It’s wild berry season.
 Freeze, make jam, make pies!
 Dehydrate raspberry leaves for tea.

-- Dehydrate zucchini and root veggie chips for kids to snack on.
-Dehydrate lots of kale chips for the winter months.
+- Preserve zucchini and dehydrate lots of kale chips for the winter months.

 - Make jam and other fruit preserves.